 • Check to make sure there are no possibilities for a short in your electric circuit... that would be really bad and your go kart would be destroyed.

 Hopefully you learned something from the project.
 More than the product, you probably will have appreciated the experience and pitfalls during the build.
-Be proud of yourself, good job!!
+Be proud of yourself, nice job!!
 I have included a video of my kart in motion with me giving a thorough explanation live time (please give it a like and comment).
 Again, this page didn't cover a majority of electric go kart and the technical side.
 There's just so much to learn.
 I would recommend looking towards past go kart projects from other people in case if you need more references to start from.
 And again, please feel free to contact me for any questions (technical or just about my creation) about my kart or a build of your own.

 Step 12: Additional Info...